 we here are lost.
 In this alone we suffer:

 cut off from hope, we live on in desire.
 (Inf.
 IV.33-42)

 As presented by Dante, there are two groups of souls here, the “virtuous pagans” and infants who died without baptism.
 Dante focuses his discussion on the virtuous pagans, but historically Catholics have been far more interested in the fate of unbaptized infants.

-The first point to mention here is that Limbo is not dogma.
-It has never been defined as an article of faith by any council or magisterial document.
-Limbo is a theological hypothesis that developed out of theological controversy concerning two Truths that are difficult to reconcile: (1) God wills the salvation of all, while (2) Baptism is necessary for salvation.
+Limbo is a complicated topic, and there has been much speculation and debate about it throughout the history of the Church.
+The doctrine of Limbo developed out of theological controversy concerning two Truths that are difficult to reconcile: (1) God wills the salvation of all, while (2) Baptism is necessary for salvation.

 The fifth-century heretic Pelagius took the comforting but intellectually slack way out by simply denying the reality of original sin and therefore also denying the necessity of infant Baptism.
 In response to Pelagius, St. Augustine formulated the notion of what would be described later as the “Limbo of the Children,” (limbus infantium or limbus puerorum).
 St. Augustine held that without Baptism none could be saved (on account of original sin), but that unbaptized infants had not committed any personal sin that would merit particular punishment.

 St. Augustine’s idea proved influential and some variation of it has been taught ever since.
 (For those interested in further reading, see the Catholic Encyclopedia’s excellent summary of the history of the doctrine, and these concise and very helpful articles by Dr. Alan Fimister here and here and by Dr. Jared Staudt here.)